What Should Your Tire Pressure Be?

 July 8th, 2020 by Fix Auto USA

 Ensuring that your tire pressure is correct is one of your most important responsibilities as a driver.
-Underinflated tires can put you and your passengers at risk.
-Tire failure or blow out becomes a real possibility.
+Underinflated tires can put you and your passengers at risk for tire failure or blowout.

-According to the National Highway Traffic Safety Administration, more than 11,000 tire-related crashes occur in the U.S. every year.
-And the culprit in most of these accidents was under-inflated tires.
+According to the National Highway Traffic Safety Administration, 562 people died in tire-related accidents in 2022.
+The culprit in most of these accidents?
+Underinflated tires.

-Not maintaining correct tire pressure also affects the size of your wallet because underinflated tires cause cars to run inefficiently and that means more frequent trips to the gas station.
+Not maintaining correct tire pressure also affects the size of your wallet because underinflated tires cause cars to run inefficiently, meaning more frequent trips to the gas station.
+But what should your tire pressure be?
+Let’s explore that question.

 So we can all agree that it is essential to keep your tires inflated.

-The recommended car tire air pressure is typically between 30 and 35 PSI air pressure, or pounds per square inch, assuming your tires are cold.
+The recommended tire pressure is typically between 30 and 35 PSI air pressure, or pounds per square inch, assuming your tires are cold.

 You can usually find the manufacturer’s recommended tire pressure on a sticker inside the driver’s door or inside the owner’s manual.